Some Chinese wedding games may turn the blessing happy occasion into a curse

 Teasing the groom

-The groom is usually subject to at least one or two rituals before he can get on with his day—the most common is the Q&A session to “prove” his love for the bride: the bridesmaids usually ask a number of private questions concerning their relationship, and the groom is expected to answer or cough up some hongbao in order to be allowed to see his bride.
-If the groom does not prepare enough money or is unwilling to front that much, he can resort to other options:
+The groom is usually subject to at least one or two rituals before he can get on with his day—the most common being the Q&A session to “prove” his love for the bride: The bridesmaids usually ask a number of private questions concerning their relationship, and the groom is expected to answer or cough up some hongbao in order to be allowed to see his bride.
+If the groom does not prepare enough money or is unwilling to front that much, he can resort to…technology, such as a saw.

 Gaming the groomsmen